lunixbochs/usercorn/README.md

 - User-space system emulator.
 - Backed by [Unicorn](http://www.unicorn-engine.org/).
 - Similar to qemu-user.
-- Unlike qemu-user, __does not require the same Operating System for which the binary was originally built__.
+- Unlike qemu-user, __does not require the same OS for which the binary was built__.
 - Wait, __what?__ What does that mean?
 - Syscalls are coerced into the Python API using persuasive fit techniques.
 Syscalls s/should/might/ work almost anywhere Python does.
+- Hence, Usercorn should work anywhere Unicorn and Python do.

 Caveats
 ----